minaskar/hankl/paper.md

 However, the implementation of the Hankel transform poses some serious numerical challenges.
-Most importantly, the Bessel function kernel is a highly oscillatory function and any naive implementation of the quadrature numerical integration methods could lead to non-accurate results.
-To successfully overcome this issue `@talman:1978`, and later `@hamilton:2000`, introduced the FFTLog algorithm, which can be thought of as the Fast Fourier Transform of a logarithmically spaced periodic sequence.
+Most importantly, the Bessel function kernel is a highly oscillatory function and any naive implementation of the quadrature numerical integration methods could lead to inaccurate results.
+To successfully overcome this issue
+@talman:1978, and later @hamilton:2000, introduced the FFTLog algorithm, which can be thought of as the Fast Fourier Transform of a logarithmically spaced periodic sequence.

 # Statement of need